 O’Reilly says, “Immediately my mind split into two paths.
 The first and more dominant voice got to work on the task … What are the bells and whistles of my existence that I can showcase to woo and persuade this person I’m worth his time?”

-Meanwhile, the other part of her was stunned that, as she put it, “there was a litmus test for conversation.
+Meanwhile, the other part of her was stunned, as she put it, that “there was a litmus test for conversation.
 I’m happy to say that this part of me won out.
 I didn’t engage.
 I simply said, ‘Thanks again for hosting’ and walked away.”

 This incident spurred O’Reilly to think about how small moments like these can chip away at our self-worth.
 “As a psychologist who’s heard and held hundreds of human stories, I have witnessed firsthand how this mentality of feeling like you are not enough has stolen dreams, ambitions, relationships, health and happiness away from people,” she says.

 For some of us, these encounters echo earlier occasions in our lives when we felt like our value as a person was determined by other people — usually adults — and fluctuated depending on what they thought of our latest grade, game, performance or accomplishment.
 O’Reilly says, “Think to yourself for a moment: What were some of the early messages you received about who you needed to be to show up in the world as meaningful?”

 No matter how deep-rooted these experiences and feelings are, we can free ourselves from thinking that we’re not enough.
 This undoing may take a while to happen so we should be patient, cautions O’Reilly.
 “It’s a process, and I call it lifespan work.”